michaelh23/bms_processingclass/content/activities/index.md

 - Set your framerate to 5 in `setup()`: `frameRate(5);`

-- Choose a part of your character/creature that you want to make change color randomly.
+- Choose a part of your creature that you want to make change color randomly.

 - Declare variables R, G, B for the part you want to have change color randomly such as the eyes, legs, or whatever.  (ex:  `var eyeR =random(255); var eyeG = random(255); var eyeB = random(255);`.
-Declare these variable just one line above the part you want to change.
+Declare these variables just one line above the part you want to change.
 Then, replace the arguments for the fill with your new variable labels.

-Does your character now have a body part that changes colors randomly?
+Does your creature now have a body part that changes colors randomly?

-If you would like your character to begin in the center of your screen, inside the setup function, set your x to be equal to one-half the width of the screen:  `x = windowWidth/2;`
+If you would like your creature to begin in the center of your screen, inside the setup function, set your x to be equal to one-half the width of the screen:  `x = windowWidth/2;`

-Then, let’s make your character begin off the screen on the y.
+Then, let’s make your creature begin off the screen on the y.
 What would you have to do with the Height to accomplish that?
-[Hint: it would have to be declared in the setup also]
+[Hint: it would have to be declared in the setup also]  Answer this question as a comment at the bottom of your program.

-Add an increment that would bring your character from the bottom of the screen up on the y-axis.
+Add an increment that would bring your creature from the bottom of the screen up on the y-axis.

 ## Activity 14